Data Science Specialist

 BT Pension scheme, minimum 5% Employee contribution, BT contribution 10%

-On-call allowance (Depending on role requirements)
+On-call allowance (Depending on the requirements of the role)

 25 days annual leave (not including bank holidays), increasing with service